 Healthy Eating, Without Sacrificing Taste

 Healthy eating does not necessarily mean that you have to sacrifice taste.
 By choosing the right ingredients, you can turn any baked goods recipe into something wonderfully delicious.
 For those who are self-proclaimed “chocolate addicts”, you’ll be happy to know that chocolate has many health benefits, and is actually encouraged by health professionals to be added to a diet in moderate amounts.
-Enjoy your dark chocolate today, and reap the health benefits while satisfying your sweet tooth at the same time!
+So, enjoy your dark chocolate today, and reap the health benefits while satisfying your sweet tooth at the same time!

-Although general wisdom suggests that a resume should be concise and no more than a page or two at most, sometimes it\'s important to include much more on a professional level resume.
+Although general wisdom suggests that a resume should be concise and no more than a page or two at most, sometimes it's important to include much more on a professional level resume.
 When working with Minnesota certified resume writing services, a job seeker might need to provide extensive details and background regarding prior employment as several years of experience might be required for that particular job.
 In such circumstances it can help to make sure that a professionally crafted resume lists absolutely everything a person has accomplished in an industry so that his experience looks appropriate for a high level job application.